25thOliver/Real-Time-Earthquake-CDC/README.md

 ## Conclusion
 This project demonstrates the power of streaming data from a global earthquake API to actionable visualizations in real time.
 By Combining open-source tools like **Debezium**, **Kafka**, and **Grafana**, we built a pipeline that's not just functional but alive constantly evolving with Earth's tremors.

+**What we proved:**
+- Real-time data pipelines can be built with free, open-source tools
+- Complex infrastructure can be orchestrated with Docker Compose
+- CDC is the key to keeping distributed systems in sync without manual intervention

+**Real-world applications of this architecture:**
+- IoT sensor networks (replace earthquakes with temperature/pressure readings)
+- E-commerce inventory systems (track stock changes across warehouses)
+- Financial fraud detection (monitor transactions in real-time)
+- Healthcare patient monitoring (stream vital signs to alert systems)

+The principles here scale from earthquake monitoring to any domain where **seeing changes as they happen** creates value.

 ![Grafana + Kafka UI side-by-side for the closing shot](images/final_shot.png)